SimoneCascino/DestinationBuilder/README.md

 }
 ```

-Logging **Destinations.DetailScreen.buildPath("1")** will print **DetailScreen/1** which is exactly what we need.
-The attributes to pass to the buildPath functions are always strings (so if the id is an Int, you will have to convert it into a string) and they alwas reflect what you wrote in the annotation.
+**Destinations.DetailScreen.buildPath("1")** returns the string **DetailScreen/1** which is exactly what we need.
+The attributes to pass to the buildPath functions are always strings (so if the id is an Int, you will have to convert it into a string) and they always reflect what you wrote in the annotation arguments.
 You can pass all the arguments you want:

 ```kotlin
 @Destination(